Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes2.md

 For the SAFe, there are many users, and most of them feel good about using it.
 SAFe can help deliver faster with better quality and less manpower.
 And as a good framework, it can help improve the quality, productivity, and employee satisfaction of the product, for example, there is a 40% defect reduction from their first round with SAFe, and 20% quality improvement and faster delivering of HP Enterprise.

 I am support the framework can make an important role, and believe the comment are reliable.
-For the need for a reference framework for software product management is found in the desire to get an understanding of its complete domain.
-[3]
+For the need for a reference framework for software product management is found in the desire to get an understanding of its complete domain[3].

 ----------------------------------------------------------------------------------------------------------------------------------------